Holiday & Cruise TV

-Cruise Channel was a television channel in the United Kingdom and Ireland.
-It was launched as Holiday & Cruise Channel on 1 August 2011, on sky TV in the UK & Ireland.
+Holiday & Cruise TV was a television channel in the United Kingdom and Ireland.
+It was launched as The Holiday & Cruise Channel on 1 August 2011, on sky TV in the UK & Ireland.
 It was the first TV channel in the world to feature just holidays & cruises, with new programmes everyday featuring cruise holiday offers.

 The channel was also simulcast each day at selected times on Channel 5 +24 on Freeview & Virgin Media but that ended when Channel 5 was taken over by Viacom.